evlPanda/evlpanda.github.io/_posts/2019-09-15-get_classes_in_package.md

 end-method;
 {% endhighlight %}

-If your classes take parameters when creating you'll need to mod or extend or whatever the above to use [CreateObjectArray(*Class_Name, Array_of_Args)](https://docs.oracle.com/cd/E92519_02/pt856pbr3/eng/pt/tpcl/langref_PeopleCodeBuilt-inFunctionsAndLanguageConstructs_C.html#ub00fb66b-2299-4bb0-a977-e187ee7d0577)
+If your classes take parameters when creating you'll need to mod or extend or whatever the above to use [CreateObjectArray(*Class_Name, Array_of_Args*)](https://docs.oracle.com/cd/E92519_02/pt856pbr3/eng/pt/tpcl/langref_PeopleCodeBuilt-inFunctionsAndLanguageConstructs_C.html#ub00fb66b-2299-4bb0-a977-e187ee7d0577) instead.

-I've just slapped the above together, mainly so that I can recall the SQL involved in the future, but it could be refactored into a nice little helper class that takes a path to an interface and returns the array, or similar.
+I've just slapped the above together, mainly so that I can recall the SQL involved in the future.
+I haven't even tested it.
+Should be close though, and the main bit is really the SQL. :smiley:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA3NDcwOTY5MiwzNDgwNTM5NjgsNjE4Mj
+eyJoaXN0b3J5IjpbLTU5Nzc5NTA4NywzNDgwNTM5NjgsNjE4Mj
 MxNjIwLDE2MzgxMTY4OTIsNjcxNjk0ODgxXX0=
 -->